Laura Horvath

 Laura Horváth is a Hungarian professional CrossFit athlete.
-She has won two silver medals and a bronze at the CrossFit Games.
+She won the 2023 CrossFit Games, earning the title "the fittest woman on earth".
+She has further won two silver medals in 2018 and 2021, and a bronze in 2022.
+She is also the three-time winner of Rogue Invitational.

 Horvath has a background in the sport of climbing, but later switched to CrossFit.
 She qualified for her first CrossFit Games in 2018, coming second at the Games and was named Rookie of the Year.
-She won a further silver in 21019 and then a bronze in 2022.
-She also competes in weightlifting, and has won a competition with a national record for clean and jerk.
+After two years outside the top 10, she again came second in 2021 and then third in 2022, before winning the title in 2023.
+Horvath also competes in Olympic weightlifting.
+She has won the national championship and she holds the national record for clean and jerk.

 Early life

 Horvath was born to Ernő Horváth and Emese Szöllősi from Budapest, Hungary, both physical education teachers.
 She is the middle of three children, and has an elder brother Kristof, and a younger brother Botond.
 She played many sports when young but eventually settled on the sport of wall climbing.
-She was introduced to CrossFit by her brother Kristof in 2014, and initially used it to complement her training, but eventually became more involved in the sport.
+She was introduced to CrossFit by her brother Kristof in 2014, and initially used it to complement her training, but later became more involved in the sport.

 Career

+Horvath was initially involved in the sport of climbing, and has won national titles.
+She also competed in European youth competitions.